On the possibility of a novel (A)dS/CFT relationship emerging in Asymptotic Safety

 To keep the presentation as simple as possible, all explicit examples are based upon the prototypical RG flow obtained from the 4D Einstein-Hilbert truncation \cite{Martin,Oliver,Frank1}:

 In Figure \ref{fig:EH-flow} we display the phase portrait which is obtained after inserting the ansatz into the functional flow equation.\footnote{See refs.\cite{Percacci, Frank} for a comprehensive account of the corresponding calculational techniques.
-We also refer to \cite{Wetterich-2, Wetterich-1, Wetterich-0, Wetterich+1, Wetterich+2} for the detailed constructions that led to the effective average action on flat space.} On the 2D theory space, the dimensionless cosmological constant $\lambda(k) = \Lambda (k) /k^2$ and Newton constant $g(k) = k^2 G(k)$ serve as coordinates.
+We also refer to \cite{Wetterich-2, Wetterich-1, Wetterich-0, Wetterich+1, Wetterich+2} for the detailed constructions that led to the effective average action on flat space.
+Furthermore, a brief introduction to the main aspects of the GEAA can be found in the Appendix.} On the 2D theory space, the dimensionless cosmological constant $\lambda(k) = \Lambda (k) /k^2$ and Newton constant $g(k) = k^2 G(k)$ serve as coordinates.